kemorick/PowHERful-2019/README.md

 ![Initial dialog screen with an annotation pointing to the create button.][createDialog]

 Notice there are two nodes created automatically.
 When adding new nodes, remember to put them between the "Welcome" node and the "Anything else" node.
 Nodes that are listed after the "Anything else" node will not be evaluated.
-Evaluation order may matter in your dialog tree.

 Click ```Add node```.
 This will add a node between the two existing nodes.